Alphaff/LPGAN/README.md

 # LPGAN: A LBP-based Proportional Input Generative Adversarial Network for Image Fusion

 Code of LPGAN: a densely connected conditional generative adversarial network for visible-infrared image fusion and multi-spectral image fusion.
-This paper is in the process of submission, and I will publish the code after submission.
+This paper has been accepted by Remote Sensing.
+If it is helpful for you, please cite the following papers:
+DOI: 10.3390/rs15092440

 If you have any question, please email to dxyang2021@outlook.com